Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: Experiments

 \textbf{Unique tag} effectively mitigates the confusion problem, detailed in \cref{fig:multi_tags}.
 Confusion occurs when distortions in one image are mistakenly attributed to another.
 To quantify this, we manually review 50 responses and compute the confusion rate.
 With the unified tag, the model needs to distinguish images through textual hinds, as stated in \cref{subsec:model}, leading to a 24\% confusion rate.
-Adding a unique tag for each image significantly reduces the confusion rate to 12\%.
+One unique tag for each image significantly reduces the confusion rate to 12\%.
+Two alternative methods to distinguish multiple images (\ie, image embedding, unique projector) are studied in \supp, showing the advantage of unique tag.

 \textbf{The size of training data} is studied in \cref{fig:ablation_datasize}.
 As the size of training data increases, the comparison performance gradually increases.
 Thus the quantity of the training data still plays a key role in the MLLM-based method.